SudhakarKamanboina/273-Lab2-gRPC/README.md

 grpc Examples
 ==============================================

+Place all contents of this repository under grpc-java directory.

 Assuming you are in the grpc-java root folder you would first start the route guide server by running